ctranstrum/chuck/BUILD.md

 ## Good luck

-I'll add more details here once I get my PCB and build it, but if you've built keyboards before, the only possibly tricky part is that there are three different kinds of diodes, so you'll need to be sure to understand and follow the diagrams on the silkscreen.
+I'll add more details here once I get my PCB and build it, but if you've built keyboards before, you shouldn't really have any trouble, just be sure to follow the symbols on the silkscreen.

 [battery]: https://ydlbattery.com/products/3-7v-250mah-502030-lithium-polymer-ion-battery
 [bumpons]: https://www.walmart.com/ip/Small-Door-Bumpers-Self-Adhesive-Clear-Rubber-Feet-Tiny-Bumpons-1-4-Diameter-X-1-16-Thick-100-Pack-u2026/2377364014